-In 1997, Mr. Bentz took a one-year leave of absence from his research position to volunteer at Nuestros Pequenos Hermanos, an orphanage in Mexico.
+In 1997, he took a one-year leave of absence from his research position to volunteer at Nuestros Pequenos Hermanos, an orphanage in Mexico.
 In the summer of 2002, he took an eighteen-month leave to volunteer at Hogar de la Esperanza, an orphanage in Santa Cruz, Bolivia.

-Mr. Bentz is a former chairperson of the Cements Division of the American Ceramic Society, a member of the American Society for Testing and Materials (ASTM), and a senior member of RILEM.
+Mr. Bentz is a former chairperson of the Cements Division of the American Ceramic Society, a member of the American Society for Testing and Materials (ASTM), and a member of the American Concrete Institute (ACI).
 He is a recipient of the 1997 Brunaeur Best Paper Award from the Cements Division of the American Ceramic Society, the 1998 Robert L'Hermite Medal from RILEM, and a 1998 Bronze Medal Award from the U.S. Department of Commerce.
 In 1998, he was named a Maryland Distinguished Young Engineer.
 In both 1999 and 2000, he was a Knud Hojgaard Foundation visiting professor on concrete technology in the Building Materials Laboratory at the Technical University of Denmark.

-In 2007, Mr. Bentz was awarded the ACI Wason Medal for Materials Research for the paper "Mixture Proportioning for Internal Curing."
+In 2007, he was awarded the ACI Wason Medal for Materials Research for the paper "Mixture Proportioning for Internal Curing."
 That same year, Mr. Bentz was also selected as the recipient of the Frank G. Erskine award by the Expanded Shale, Clay, and Slate Institute for his research on internal curing.
 In 2009, he was awarded a U.S. Department of Commerce Silver Medal Award (along with Jeffrey Bullard, Edward Garboczi, William George, Nicos Martys, and Judith Terrill) for research on developing capabilities to predict the performance of concrete.
 That same year, he and Dr. Kenneth Snyder were awarded a U.S. Department of Commerce Bronze Medal award for their research on developing a new class of concrete admixtures to slow diffusion in cement-based materials based on nanoscale viscosity modifiers.
-He received the 2010 best paper award from the Magazine of Concrete Research for his work entitled “Blending different fineness cements to engineer the properties of cement-based materials.”
-In 2012, he was awarded honorary membership in ASTM Committee C01 on Cement.
+He is also a recipient of the 2009 BFRL Communicator Award for the research that led to the development of the REACT web site (http://concrete.nist.gov/REACT.html).
+In October 2011, he received the 2010 best paper award from the Magazine of Concrete Research.
+In June 2012, he was awarded honorary membership in ASTM Committee C01 on Cement.